Skip to main content

 I came to Durham in January 2014 from Aberdeen, where I was Senior Lecturer in German and Film & Visual Culture, having coordinated both undergraduate programmes during my time there.
 At Aberdeen, I taught on the German and Film undergraduate programmes, as well as on Aberdeen’s unique comparative literature programme, Literature in a World Context.
 I also taught on the Masters programmes in Visual Culture and Comparative Literature.

 My research interests have shifted over the years.
 I wrote my D Phil at Oxford on the modernist writing of Wolfgang Koeppen (published as a monograph in 2002).
 Koeppen’s engagement with ruins led me to work on the visual culture of ruins in the urban environment of Berlin over the past 50 years.
 Having published numerous articles in this area, my monograph on this topic, Asynchronous City: Visual Culture and the Past in Berlin 1957-2013 appeared with Amsterdam University Press in 2016.
-The book has been positively reviewed in Journal of European Studies, Literaturkritik and German Politics and Society.
+The book was positively reviewed in Journal of European Studies, Literaturkritik and German Politics and Society, amongst others.

 I have supervised PhDs on Austrian memory politics, surveillance and cinema, photography and environmental theory, and European film production around 1990.
 I would welcome the opportunity to supervise PhDs on topics of urbanism, film and visual culture as well as twentieth century German literature.